benjymous/annotations/sandman/README.md

-# The Annotated Sandman
+# The (Community) Sandman Annotations

 35th Anniversary Edition!

 Originally written, compiled and edited by Greg Morrow and David Goldfarb.
+Updated and revised edition by Richard Munn.

 ## Disclaimer